What is glyburide?

 Take care not to let your blood sugar get too low.
 Low blood sugar (hypoglycemia) can occur if you skip a meal, exercise too long, drink alcohol, or are under stress.
 Symptoms include headache, hunger, weakness, sweating, tremor, irritability, or trouble concentrating.
 Carry hard candy or glucose tablets with you in case you have low blood sugar.
 Other sugar sources include orange juice and milk.
 Be sure your family and close friends know how to help you in an emergency.

-You should not use this medication if you are allergic to glyburide, or:
+You should not use glyburide if you are allergic to it, or if:

 hemolytic anemia (a lack of red blood cells);